 If you have tried CBD and it did not have the effect you desired, there are several reasons.
 In this guide, we provide explanations for six of the most common.

 1 – Low-Quality CBD Products

-Sadly, not all CBD brands adhere to quality control procedures.
-Back in 2017, scientists looked into the quality of CBD extracts purchased online.
-The JAMA published study found only 31% of products contained the CBD outlined on the label within a margin of 10%.
-One-quarter of the items had less CBD than advertised.
+Unfortunately, not every brand decides to quality control and test its products.
+In 2017, researchers examined the quality of online available CBD extracts.
+The study published in JAMA found that a mere 31% of products contained the CBD listed on the label within a margin of 10%.
+That means an entire one-quarter of the products tested had less CBD than its company claimed.

 Therefore, if CBD is doing nothing for you, it might be a case of the product not containing much cannabidiol to begin with!
 Begin your CBD search by looking for reputable brands like PureKana, Premium Jane, Green Roads, Elixinol, and Provacan if you are a UK customer.

 Incidentally, Green Roads was one of the brands tested by NBC 6.
 It was one of the few companies that made the grade.
 The company’s founder, Laura Baldwin Fuentes, said she spends over $1 million each year to perform three levels of testing.
 Remember, CBD companies are not legally required to test their products.
 Only buy from brands that have third-party lab reports backing up their claims.

 One thing we DO know about CBD is that it affects everyone differently.
 Factors such as your age, weight, gender, lifestyle, general health, and the condition you aim to treat all play a role in how it affects you.
 As a consequence, your best bet is to begin with a low dose to see how CBD affects you.
 If you are not satisfied with the results, up the dosage accordingly until you reach the minimum recommended dose.